jafudi/flexpair-website/index.md

 ### Through Flexibility

+- flexibly scale the number of project desktops and their compute power up and down

 ### Through Boundaries

+- Project members will have no need for a second or third notebook anymore.
+Not so fun fact: Did you know that the production of a notebook until you switch it on the first time produces as much CO2 as driving about 1200 km with your car?

+- Ubuntu 20.04 LTS with lightweight LXQt desktop requires only 1 GB of RAM (often available for free)

 ## Sustainable for the motivation of your team

 ### Through Flexibility

+- hear each other in high quality

+- Receive a dedicated subdomain or bring your own

+- self-hosted team inbox [subdomain]@flexpair.com

 ### Through Boundaries